theforeman/kafo/README.md

 * :answer_file: /etc/kafo/kafo.yaml
 * :installer_dir: /usr/share/kafo/
+* :modules_dir: /usr/share/foreman-installer/modules
-* :modules_dir: /usr/share/kafo/modules
+* :kafo_modules_dir: /usr/share/kafo/modules

 Answer file is obvious.
 Installer dir is a place where you installer is installed.
 E.g. system checks will be loaded from here (under checks subdirectory).
+You can optionally change foreman-installer modules dir using modules_dir option.

-On debian systems you may want to specify modules dir independent on your installer location.
-If you specify this option your installer puppet modules will be loaded from here.
+On debian systems you may want to specify kafo modules dir independent on your installer location.
+If you specify this option kafo internal installer puppet modules will be loaded from here.

 ## Order of puppet modules execution